Lake City Wrongful Death Lawyer

 Can I Recover Damages If My Loved One is Being Blamed for a Fatal Accident in Florida?

 If successful, your compensation award can be reduced in proportion to your loved one’s share of the blame.
-However, even if the insurance company can prove the victim was partly responsible, you don’t lose your right to compensation entirely.
+However, even if the insurance company can prove the victim was partly responsible, you don’t necessarily lose your right to compensation entirely.
+Florida has a 51% bar to recovery in place, so you only lose that right if your loved one was mostly at fault.
 You can still hold the negligent party accountable for their share of the damage.

 A personal injury lawyer can help if your loved one is being blamed for an accident.
 Our lawyers will work to dispute the insurance company’s allegations of your loved one’s blame for the accident.